Paper Chan's Little Guide to Minecraft Server Optimization!

 The vertical value should always be kept at the default, which is 128 in Vanilla Minecraft.
 This is very important to preserve gameplay consistency, as the majority of YouTube farm tutorials instruct players to build their AFK spots accordingly.

-If you need to run the simulation with a distance lower than 10, consult the table below for a better visualization of the suggested values.
+If you need to run the simulation distance lower than 10, consult the table below for a better visualization of the suggested values.

 No mobs will naturally spawn within 24 blocks or less around a player so it is not recommended to change hard.horizontal value to lower than 36.